Rebelution (band): Formation and Courage to Grow (2004–2007)

 Rebelution was formed in the college town of Isla Vista, California, in 2004.
 The five original band members were Eric Rachmany, Matt Velasquez, Rory Carey, Marley D. Williams, and Wesley Finley, who were all University of California, Santa Barbara students.

 Throughout 2004–2005, Rebelution began to build momentum through consistently playing local shows and by independently releasing an EP.
 All four current members graduated from UC Santa Barbara, getting degrees in religious studies (Rachmany), anthropology (Finley), film studies (Williams), and business economics (Carey).

 Rebelution released their first full-length album Courage to Grow on June 8, 2007, which would become the breakthrough album for the band.
 The album was praised for its crafty melodies, socially conscious lyrics, and savvy musicianship.
 Courage to Grow went on to garner mass downloads and radio play on stations such as San Francisco's Live 105 where their single "Safe and Sound" was played on heavy rotation, with spins on San Diego's 91X and Los Angeles's KROQ.
 The album was selected as iTunes Editor's Choice for Best Reggae Album of 2007.
 In addition, Courage to Grow peaked at #4 on the Billboard Top Reggae Albums chart.
-However, Velasquez, one of the two vocalists, left after the release of Courage to Grow because of growing tired from the rigorous touring lifestyle, and left Rebelution as a four-member band.
+However, Velasquez, one of the two vocalists, left after the release of Courage to Grow due to him growing tired from the rigorous touring lifestyle.
+This left Rebelution as a four-member band.

-Bright Side of Life (2009)
+Bright Side of Life (2008–2010)

-Two years after their first album, Rebelution released their second full-length album Bright Side of Life.
-On August 4, 2009 Bright Side of Life was officially released and dominated the iTunes charts, reaching the #1 spot on iTunes in the Reggae music genre, and the #3 spot for Top Albums Downloaded in the United States in all genres of music.
+Two years after their first album, Rebelution released their second full-length album, Bright Side of Life on August 4, 2009.
+Bright Side of Life was officially released and dominated the iTunes charts, reaching the #1 spot on iTunes in the Reggae music genre, and the #3 spot for Top Albums Downloaded in the United States in all genres of music.
 The album also reached #1 on the Billboard Top Reggae Albums chart and #54 on Billboard's Top 200.

 The release of Bright Side of Life marks the first release under Rebelution's newly founded record label "87 Music" (named after their address while attending college at UCSB: 6587 Del Playa Drive.

 The band played at the 2009 Harmony Festival, and also at the Rothbury Music Festival in the Summer of 2009.

 Rebelution performed at the 2010 Harmony Festival in Santa Rosa, California along with other well-known acts such as The Expendables, Slightly Stoopid and Lauryn Hill.
 They also performed at All Good Music Festival, Bonnaroo, Lollapalooza, Austin City Limits and Wakarusa music festivals in 2010.